dessertlab/preempt-k8s/README.md

 This project aims at implementing the first step towards a co-orchestrator Kubernetes architecture.
 We developed a Controller dedicated to a new kind of Custom Resource that brings with it the concept of criticality level.
 For the moment, this is just an additional component in the classic Kubernetes Vanilla Version.
-The Controller and the CRD allow to replicate the Deployment and ReplicaSet Control Loop and Deployments lifecycle in a Real Time fashion using Rust code allowing full control over Event handling Threads and their scheduling priority.
+The Controller and the CRD allow to replicate the Deployment and ReplicaSet Control Loop and Deployment lifecycle in a Real Time fashion using Rust code allowing full control over Event handling Threads and their scheduling priority.

 ## Requirements